tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 Version 3.42 Goals
 - Create methods to get & set game_state attributes
-- Migrate stateful_dict to one or more game_state obj

 IDEA (Suggestions from Franco):
 - container hasattrib => method in Writing